You are $75 away from free shipping

 Need a travel-sized shampoo and conditioner rec?
 Try the L’Oréal Paris EverPure Moisture Shampoo and L’Oréal Paris EverPure Moisture Conditioner.

 Of course, you want to smell lovely on your vacation, don’t you?
 As such, you likely won’t want to travel without your favorite perfume.
 And you don’t have to!
 But, unfortunately, you may not be able to bring the full-sized bottle.
 Again here, your fragrances will have to be under 3.4 ounces in size.
 So, you can bring a smaller bottle of perfume or buy a travel-sized perfume vaporizer, which can be filled with your favorite scent.
 Another option is to utilize those travel- or sample-sized perfumes you’ve been hoarding and toss them into your suitcase so you can call it a day.
 We’re fans of the latter option—it’s a great way to use up samples that may otherwise go to waste!

-Next up: Now that you know a bit about what you can’t pack, let us help guide you about how to pack.
+Next up: Now that you know a bit about what you can and can’t pack, let us help guide you on how to pack.
 Here’s How to Pack Your Makeup When You Travel.

 Sign up for the latest beauty news, product samples and coupons

 Now you’ll be the first to hear about our latest beauty news, product samples and coupons and so much more.
 You’ll hear from us soon.